mmechtley/psfMC/README.md

 Dependencies
 ------------
-The software depends on the numpy, scipy, pymc, and astropy modules.
-The matplotlib module is required for certain tests and posterior analysis plots.
+The software depends on the `numpy`, `scipy`, `pymc`, and `astropy` modules.
+The `matplotlib` module and `corner` modules are required for certain tests and posterior analysis plots.

-Additionally, the pyregion module is optional but strongly recommended for ease of masking out foreground or background objects unrelated to the quasar being modeled.
+Additionally, the `pyregion` module is optional but strongly recommended for ease of masking out foreground or background objects unrelated to the quasar being modeled.

-The numexpr module is also optional, and is used to parallelize certain calculations (generating Sersic profiles), providing a marginal increase in speed.
+The `numexpr` module is also optional, and is used to parallelize certain calculations (generating Sersic profiles), providing a marginal increase in speed.